-2 years after I started work in 2006, one of my co-worker who was rather inquisitive (and intruding my personal bubble a lot with her questions) told me about a lady friend of hers.
+2 years after I started work in 2006, one of my co-workers who was rather inquisitive (and intruding on my personal bubble a lot with her questions) told me about a lady friend of hers.

-She says that this gal friend of hers struggled to find a good man to get married.
-Her gal friend have very simple wants, which is what puzzled herself why its so tough to find the right man.
+She shared that a lady friend of hers struggled to find a good man to get married to.
+Her friend, in her own opinion, has very simple wants and could not understand why it is so hard to find the right man.

 - Make $4000/mth

 - Lives in a condominium

 My Co-worker was befuddled because in the realm of “simple requirements”, her friend’s requirement of the right man does not sound simple at all.

 If you ask me what I was thinking back then, I am probably more concerned that I would not be able to find any mate in Singapore at that point than to debate whether that is a simple requirement or not.